 If you’re a veteran living with anxiety, you’re far from alone.
 The weight of service—whether it came from combat, training, long deployments, or the stress of military culture—can leave lasting emotional impacts that continue long after your discharge.
 Anxiety isn’t just about feeling nervous now and then.
 It can interfere with your sleep, make it hard to focus, cause irritability, or even trigger panic attacks that stop you in your tracks.
 For many veterans, these symptoms make it difficult to maintain employment, manage relationships, or enjoy everyday life.
+This is why you deserve your VA disability benefits for anxiety.

 The VA includes several types of anxiety disorders under its mental health disability umbrella.
 Common conditions include generalized anxiety disorder (GAD), panic disorder, and anxiety that develops as a result of another service-connected condition, like chronic pain.
 These diagnoses may present with symptoms like chronic worry, intense fear, agitation, difficulty concentrating, trouble sleeping, muscle tension, or avoiding social situations altogether.